dsimard/ready.js/README.md

     Usage: readyjs [FILES OR DIRECTORIES] [options]

     Options:
-      -o, --output    The file in which to write the output
+      -o, --output    The file or directory in which to write the output
       -c, --config    Specify a config.json file
       -i, --ignore    Ignore these files from JSHint but output them in the aggregated file -k, --keep      Keep individual minified files